ahmadjamalkta/inet-showcases/visualizer/routingtable/doc/index.rst

 The network contains a series of :ned:`AodvRouter`'s.
 These are mobile hosts that have AODV and IP forwarding enabled.
-Six of the hosts are laid out in a chain, and are stationary.
-Their communication ranges are specified so that each host can only reach the adjacent hosts. ``destinationHost`` moves up and down along the chain, and is only in the communication range of one or two nearby hosts.
+Six of the hosts are laid out in a chain and are stationary.
+Their communication ranges are specified so that each host can only reach the adjacent hosts. ``destinationHost`` moves up and down along the chain and is only in the communication range of one or two nearby hosts.

 We want the AODV protocol to configure the routing tables, so the